 - Adding sections to your website requires adding code to the relevant web pages and should be done by a web developer.

 - Before creating an engagement for each section on your website, you’ll need a list of all the sections that exist on your site.
 Contact your web developer to get the list of sections.

-- Go to the campaigns page, and click Data Sources in the footnote.
+- Go to the Campaign Builder, and click Data Sources in the footnote.